madscientist-zero/Brute/README.md

 # Brute

-<p style="color:red">The BruteForceZip is the brute forcer for zip file
+<p style="color:red">The Brute is the brute forcer for zip file

 # how to use
 type, git clone https://github.com/madscientist-zero/Brute.git